-6 It should be noted that as of January 11, 2021, Mr. Yehuda Cohen ceased to serve as the CFO of the Company.
-For further details, see the Immediate Report of the Company with regard to a senior official who ceased to hold office of January 11, 2020, Reference no. 2021-01-004797, the information of which is incorporated herein by way of reference.
+It should be noted that as of November 11, 2021, Ms. Sarit Kirmair ceased to serve in the position of Controller of the Company, For further details, see the Immediate Report of the Company with regard to a senior officer who ceased to serve in the position thereof of October 24, 2021, reference number 2021-01-090595, the information of which is incorporated herein by way of reference.